JFK, LGA or EWR: Which NYC Airport Is Best? (Local Tips)

 Which NYC airport is best for red-eye flights?

 If you have a red-eye flight into NYC, you should be fine if arriving to any of the three airports.
-My top choices of entry into NYC would probably be Newark, so that I could hop the first NJTransit train of the day around 5 am toward Manhattan, but it depends where you are staying or going.
+I’ve arrived on red-eyes to all three, and my top choice of entry into NYC would probably be Newark, so that I could hop the first NJTransit train of the day around 5 am toward Manhattan.
+It depends where you are staying or going.

 Pros and Cons of LaGuardia International Airport (LGA)